openedx/edx-documentation/en_us/course_authors/source/proctored_exams/overview.rst

 * Take the exam as a proctored exam.

-  By default, learners have the option to take the exam as a proctored exam or as a regular exam.
-To remove this option, see :ref:`Allow Opting Out of Proctored Exams`.
+  By default, learners must take the exam as a proctored exam.
+To allow students to have the option to take the exam as a proctored exam or as a regular exam, see :ref:`Allow Opting Out of Proctored Exams`.

-  Only learners in the verified enrollment track have the option to take the exam as a proctored exam.
+  Only learners in the verified enrollment track can have the option to take the exam as a proctored exam.
 Learners in the audit track take the exam as a regular exam.